Managing toddler tantrums gently and effectively…without losing your mind!

 Crying is essentially an infant’s natural mechanism for communication… so they default to it because it’s what has worked for them in the past, for example when they need feeding, changing, sleep… etc.

 So that’s all well and good… but what can you do about the tantrums?

-My 3 favourite tips for tantrums are:
+My 3 favourite tips for managing toddler tantrums gently and effectively.